CSpanias/cspanias.github.io/_posts/2023-12-18-DVWA - Javascript.md

     ![](medium_changeme_token.png)

-3. It is kind of obvious what it is doing: adding as both prefix and suffic the `XX` string, and reversing the input string, `ChangeMe` to `eMegnahC`.
+3. It is kind of obvious what it is doing: adding as both prefix and suffix the `XX` string, and reversing the input string, `ChangeMe` to `eMegnahC`.
 So we can try that with `success`:

     ![](medium_pass.png)